 The Importance of Books

-Books can help expose children to diversity in a way that can increase appreciation of other cultures.
+Books can help expose children to diversity in a way that can increase their appreciation of other cultures and empathy for others.
 When children identify with a story’s characters this can also help increase their self-confidence.

 We have gathered below a list of titles available through Bibliomation (Connecticut’s shared Library System) that feature black, indigenous and other people of color (BIPOC) characters in both culturally specific and universal narratives.
 When you click the image of the book you will be re-directed to the catalog page within Bibliomation from where you can place it on hold.
 Some books may not be available at Newtown’s CH Booth library but at other Connecticut libraries.
 When you place these titles on hold, it will be requested as an interlibrary loan which will then be delivered to the CH Booth Library.